bigplum/tfs-php-client/README.md

 Install
 -----------------
+0. tbsys/tbnet must be prepared
-1. copy the *.cpp and *.h to tfs/src/phpclient
+1. copy *.cpp and *.h to tfs/src/phpclient
+2. copy tfs/src/common to tfs/src/phpclient/common
-2. modify the phpize and php-config path in the tfs/src/phpclient/build.sh
+3. modify the phpize and php-config path in the tfs/src/phpclient/build.sh
-3. run build.sh and make
+4. run build.sh and make
+5. if error, create libtairclientapi.a and make again

+    cd .libs
+    ar -r php_tfs_client.a php_tfs_client.o
+    cp -a ./php_tfs_client.a /lib/libtairclientapi.a

-4. copy modules/tfs_client.so to php lib directory and modify php.ini to add the module
+6. copy modules/tfs_client.so to php lib directory and modify php.ini to add the module
-5. excute run.sh to test the client
+7. excute run.sh to test the client

+or download the precompiled tfs_client.so from modules directory directly.

 Usage
 ----------------